mattparker/lamplighthelp/source/16-7-2_Adding_and_Editing_Profile_Custom_Tabs_and_Fields.markdown

 To edit a field option:

 - Find the field in the list.
 Click on its name to open the list of options.
-If you can't see any it could be that this field does not have any options yet, so click on ... (more) button to the right of it to show the 'add options' buttons.
+If you can't see any it could be that this field does not have any options yet, so click on '...' (the more button) to the right of the name to show the 'add options' buttons.
 - Make the changes that you need, then press 'update' on your keyboard to save.
 Again, remember to 'save all changes' before leaving the page, or you will lose any alterations you've made.

 ### Deleting Tabs, Fields and Options